Stories of solitude, adventure, freedom, and appreciation are the ones that stick with you and change you.

-She will teach you the lessons of living freely, unbound and being true to yourself.
-She is not a mortal, nor a goddess and has done terrible things, but she is also a complex heroine who was bullied, belittled for not having any special power.
+She will teach you the lessons of living freely, unbound, and being true to yourself.
+She is not a mortal, nor a goddess and has done terrible things, but she is also a complex heroine who was bullied and belittled for not having any special power.

-However, gifts come in so many ways and with no-one being around to guide her, she immerses herself into witchcraft.
+However, gifts come in so many ways, and with no one around to guide her, she immerses herself in witchcraft.
 A topic many will definitely be interested in.

 The Hidden Life of Trees, by Peter Wohlleben